HIV positive refugees support one another in Uganda

-The pair share a unique bond - they were both diagnosed with HIV back in South Sudan, before civil war forced them to flee to Uganda in 2017.
+The pair are unrelated but share a unique bond – they were both diagnosed with HIV back in South Sudan, before civil war forced them to flee to Uganda in 2017.

-“I was devastated when I found out,” says Inga, 32, who was diagiosed in 2014.
+“I was devastated when I found out,” says Inga, 32, who was diagnosed in 2014.
 “I felt like ending my life but I thought about my children and decided to live.”

-Introduced to each other in Imvepi by their Ugandan nurse, Jedah Twebaze, they soon forged a friendship around their shared experiences - the deep distress on finding out their status, fleeing their homes and raising their families in exile.
+Introduced to each other at Imvepi refugee settlement by their Ugandan nurse, Jedah Twebaze, they soon forged a friendship around their shared experiences – deep distress on finding out their status, leaving their homes behind and raising their families in exile.

 “I spent many days without taking medicine.
 Each new day without treatment meant getting closer to death."

-“We use our meetings as an opportunity to talk about our wellbeing, check on members who are struggling with their status and provide counseling,” explains Inga.
+“We use our meetings as an opportunity to talk about our wellbeing, check on members who are struggling with their status and provide counselling,” explains Inga.

-She adds that they also educate each other on the importance of taking Antiretroviral therapy (ART) treatment – crucial medication that the conflict and the ensuing jourrney to safety disrupted, causing hers and Rufas’ health to deteriorate by the time they arrived in Uganda.
+She adds that they also educate each other on the importance of taking Antiretroviral therapy (ART) treatment – a life-saving course of medication that the conflict and the ensuing journey to safety disrupted, causing hers and Rufas’ health to deteriorate by the time they reached Uganda.

 “I spent many days without taking medicine.
-Each new day without treatment meant getting closer to death,” she adds.
+Each new day without treatment meant getting closer to death,” she says.

 Thanks to Uganda’s progressive refugee policy that has integrated refugees into the national HIV programme, refugees like Inga and Rufas are able to resume their treatment as soon as they arrive.
 They receive ART medication on a quarterly basis, free of charge.

-These medications help suppress levels of HIV in the blood and slow damage resulting from the infection.
-This suppression helps prevent progression from HIV to AIDS, thereby significantly extending life expectancy and reducing the risk of transmitting the virus to zero.
+The medications help suppress levels of HIV in the blood and slow damage resulting from the infection.
+It helps prevent progression from HIV to AIDS, thereby significantly extending life expectancy and reducing the risk of transmitting the virus to zero.